slamice/wri/hipsters/chapter11.md

 "THIS IS FUCKING IMPORTANT ASSHOLE, You fucking took that letter from ME, from MY ROOM.
 YOU INVADED MY PRIVACY, YOU FUCK."

 "Dock calm down!"
-Renee yelled, now concerned, queerly intent on what looked like teh beginning of a fight.
+Renee yelled, now concerned, queerly intent on what looked like the beginning of a fight.
 A vein or two appeared on Dock's neck and/or forehead.
 Whatever.

 "Wait, what was this for?
 What is this letter?"

 "It was her visa so she could stay in the country."
 Dock hissed.

 He tried really hard to remember what he did, and suddenly manifested in his mind an image of him grabbing something from the top of a pile of papers.
 He remembered the request now from Gaby.
 He remembered he found it odd because she never asked anything of him.
-The only thing that bound them together was their flakey friends.
+The only thing that bound them together was their flakey friends at the time.

 "Dock, oh my God I'm sorry, I didn't even think about it, I'm so sorry.
 But she needed that to stay in the country, no?
 Were you even dating her th-"

 "You violated my privacy," Dock steamed, very pale.
 "You dented my blood.
 I was going to use that letter to confront her.
-BUt you fucked that up.
+But you fucked that up.
 You fucking asshole, I will NEVER forgive you.
 You CROSSED ME."
 And Dock charged at him, throwing a punch in his stomach.
 It wasn't hard, but the shock was.
 He felt violated somehow.
 Dock walked right through him and didn't look back.

 "What the hell Dock?!"
 Renee shrieked, but Dock kept going.
 He took a step back and tried to understand if he was hurt.
 At that moment his temper shot up like Renee's ex, and he bellow a scream.
 "You idiot?!
 You think you got some kind of revenge?
 Over some kind of stupid plan you- FOUR YEARS AGO?!
 You moron!
 I apologized and you still hit me!"